Prime-Holding/rx_bloc/examples/reminders/app_spec.md

 ### Dashboard Page

   - User can see a counter of the incomplete reminders and a counter for the complete reminders.
-  - Bellow the counters the user sees an "Overdue" list of only incomplete reminders.
+  - Bellow the counters the user sees an "Incomplete overdue" list of only incomplete reminders.
   - When the page is loaded for the first time the length of the fetched list is up to 5 reminders, sorted by due date in descending order.
 The start date is 10 days subtracted from today and the end date is today.
   - When a reminder is on the Dashboard page and it is marked as complete, regardless from which page, it is removed from the Dashboard page.
 Its radio button on the Reminders page is changed to selected.